Last year when bitcoin had its fourth drawdown of 80% in the past ten years, I thought It might be a good time to reenter that market.

 Results are not a guarantee of future success and do not represent returns that any investor actually attained.
 Performance does not represent actual bitcoin performance.
 CAGR is the compound annual growth rate.
 Max drawdown is the worst cumulative trade-to-trade loss plus any unrealized loss on the next open position.
 Digital assets are highly volatile and have substantial risks.
 Please see the Disclaimer at the end of this document for more information.

 As a robustness test, I applied the same model to Ethereum.
 Those returns were also good compared to buy-and-hold.
 I was also successful in applying this model to non-crypto markets.
 I apply a variation of it to the high yield bond market.
-I use that for cash reserves and when I am out of bitcoin.

 An easy way to trade bitcoin is by using one of the popular apps by Coinbase, Robinhood, Square, or PayPal.
 Since these apps are directed toward small speculators, transaction costs are generally high.